roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-12 ****** bysadkins116© This is the final chapter of the teacher's adventure.
+This is the final chapter of the teacher's adventure.
 I hope you enjoyed the series.
 I am not sure if I will do this again.
 I have for now, satisfied my urges to write.
 I am interested in your comments on the ending.
 Please let me know what you think.

  I want to thank HMAuthor for her assistance in editing all the chapters.
 She really make this story readable.
 Please vote.